AkhilMovva/Inanutshell/README.md

 # Inanutshell
  store.listen.learn

-inanutshell1 is a django package with templates, models, views and forms
+inanutshell1 is a django package with templates, models, views and forms AND NEED TO UPDATE API KEYS AND MONGODB SRV

 First you need to install virtual enviroment and then libraries from requirements